Anshu78780/Vibra-Server/README.md

-# 🎵 Music Backend API
+# 🎵 Vibra Server - Music Backend API

 A powerful, fast, and free music API that provides access to YouTube Music data, trending songs, playlists, recommendations, and audio streaming URLs.
 Built with Flask, YTMusicAPI, and yt-dlp.